doriantaylor/rb-intertwingler/README-SOP.md

 transformation to be successful.
 (It is, however, necessary to include the request line or status line, for request transforms and response transforms, respectively.)
 Results will be merged into the original HTTP message.
+Responding with an identical value as the request (request line, status line, or header) will leave it unchanged, or in the case of headers, it is safe to omit them.
 To signal that a header ought to be deleted, include it in the outgoing header set with the empty string for a value.

 ### URI Rewriting and No-Ops